tkcrown/sparse_model_slides/index.Rmd

 ### Fused LASSO

 - <b>Intuition</b>
-    - Fused LASSO is designed for problems with features that can be ordered in some meaningful way, where "adjacent features" should have similar importance.
+    - Fused LASSO is designed for problems with features that can be ordered in some meaningful way, where "adjacent features" should have similar importance
-    - The fused LASSO penalizes the $L_1$-norm of both the coefﬁcients and their successive differences.
+    - Fused LASSO penalizes the $L_1$-norm of both the coefﬁcients and their successive differences
 - <b>Example</b>
     - Classification with fMRI data: each voxel has about 200 measurements over time.
-The coeefficients for adjacent voxels should be similar
+The coefficients for adjacent voxels should be similar
 - <b>Formulation</b>

 $$\hat{\beta} = argmin_{\beta}\{\|\mathbf{X\beta - y}\|_2^2\}$$